 According to the State of Senior Hunger in 2020, 6.8% of Americans aged 60+ are food insecure, and 19.1% of African Americans aged 60+ are food insecure.
 The 2021 Behavioral Risk Factor Surveillance System (BRFSS) Survey also shows that 7.6% of African American Missourians aged 60+ experienced hunger or skipped meals because of not having enough money; this is significantly higher than the 1.9% of white Missourians of the same age.
-Twenty-four percent of African American respondents to the 2022 State Plan on Aging Survey conducted by DSDS stated they do not have enough food not to be hungry each day, and twenty-five percent explained that to buy food, they have to choose between paying bills, purchasing medications, or visiting a doctor.
-It is unacceptable that Missouri seniors have to choose between delivered meals, congregate meals, Supplemental Nutrition Assistance Program (SNAP), Commodity Supplemental Food Program (CSFP), and Senior Farmers' Market Nutrition Program can decrease the economic burden of improving food security.
+Twentyfour percent of African American respondents to the 2022 State Plan on Aging Survey conducted by DSDS stated they do not have enough food not to be hungry each day, and twenty-five percent explained that to buy food, they have to choose between paying bills, purchasing medications, or visiting a doctor.
+It is unacceptable that Missouri seniors have to choose between purchasing food and other essential activities.
+Nutrition assistance programs like home-delivered meals, congregate meals, Supplemental Nutrition Assistance Program (SNAP), Commodity Supplemental Food Program (CSFP), and Senior Farmers' Market Nutrition Program can decrease the economic burden of improving food security.